Heating with the sun's energy

 - A layer of insulation on the back of the absorber to reduce heat loss

 Solar water heating collectors have metal tubes attached to the absorber.
 A heat-transfer fluid is pumped through the absorber tubes to remove heat from the absorber and transfer the heat to water in a storage tank.
 Solar systems for heating swimming pool water in warm climates usually do not have covers or insulation for the absorber, and pool water is circulated from the pool through the collectors and back to the pool.

 Solar air-heating systems use fans to move air through flat-plate collectors and into the interior of buildings.

 Concentrating collectors—The area intercepting solar radiation is greater, sometimes hundreds of times greater, than the absorber area.
 The collector focuses, or concentrates, solar energy onto an absorber.
 The collector usually moves throughout the day so that it maintains a high degree of concentration on the absorber.
-Solar thermal power plants use concentrating solar collector systems because they can produce high temperature heat.
+Solar thermal power plants use concentrating solar collector systems because they can produce the high temperature heat needed to generate electricity.